January 26, 1833–June 29, 1907

 The Texas Fine Arts Association changed its name to Arthouse at the Jones Center in 2002.
-Designed by Lewis.Tsuramaki.Lewis, the Arthouse building in downtown Austin features exhibitions of contemporary art.
+Designed by Lewis.Tsuramaki.Lewis (LTL) architects, the Jones Center building in downtown Austin is now part of The Contemporary Austin.

 Austin Parks & Recreation, "Elisabet Ney Biography," Elisabet Ney Museum.